 Brian Banfill graduated from the College of New Caledonia in 1983 and became a CPA, CGA in 1990.
 He has over 30 years of forest-industry experience including more than 12 years with West Fraser Timber, primarily in the role of Controller for the company’s solid wood operations group, and almost 13 years as a Senior Vice President with Brookfield Timberlands Management.
-With Brookfield, he was a key member of a small team that acquired over $3 billion (US) of timberlands and related manufacturing operations in Canada, the United States, and Brazil, and was responsible for all aspects of accounting and finance for the timberlands operations managed by the company.
-In this role, he also served as CFO, and later COO, of Acadian Timber Corp.
+He also served as COO of Acadian Timber Corp.
 Since his retirement from Brookfield in 2016, he has worked as a consultant and part-time contract CFO.
 As a person who grew up in a forest industry dependant community and who spent the majority of his career in the industry, he appreciates the opportunity to give back to the province and help advance the great work that FESBC does.